Website accessibility. What you need to know by 2025.

 The BIK BITV test advises against the use of automated software solutions, and over 700 experts support the Overlay Fact Sheet initiative, which speaks out against such software.
 The European Disability Forum and the International Association of Accessibility Professionals also emphasise that overlays are not a reliable solution.

-We therefore recommend relying on tried-and-tested solutions that have been deliberately implemented.
+We therefore recommend relying on tried and tested solutions that have been deliberately implemented.
 Accessibility is complex and requires careful planning and implementation.
 Users customise their operating systems to their needs, which means that overlay solutions are often superfluous.

 Get in touch with us.